aureliendersy/S-Matrix-Bootstrap/README.md

 # S-Matrix-Bootstrap

-Repository for hosting the analysis tools required for solving the unitary integral equation.
+Repository for hosting the analysis tools required for generating coherent amplitudes, satisfying the unitarity constraint.

 ### Overview and Motivation